 - Waterproof bag

-Health safety and requirements for the Galapagos Islands are pretty similar to most Latin American countries: all travelers visiting Ecuador should have their routine vaccinations up to date, including measles-mumps-rubella, diphtheria-tetanus-pertussis, chicken pox, and polio vaccines.
-You’ll also want to ask your doctor about Hepatitis A and Typhoid vaccines before you visit.
+Health safety and requirements for the Galapagos Islands are pretty similar to most Latin American countries: all travelers visiting Ecuador should have their routine vaccinations up to date.
+You’ll also want to ask your doctor about Hepatitis A and Typhoid vaccines before you visit, especially if you'll be visiting the Amazon.

-Try your best to reduce your exposure by washing your hands regularly, staying up to date with vaccinations, watching what you eat and drink, and avoiding unsterile environments.
-The CDC offers great detail on more vaccine and health recommendations for Ecuador.
+Stay well by washing your hands regularly, watching what you eat and drink, and avoiding unsterile environments.
+The CDC offers great detail on vaccine and health recommendations for Ecuador.
 Here are more tips on staying healthy:

 - Avoid touching your eyes, nose, and mouth if you haven't been able to wash your hands